 - Try to learn the local langage, few words at least.

 - Beware of the law, costumes, and practices.

-I will expand on this later on through an other article about « Embracing your inner german« .
+I expand on this in a dedicated article about « Embracing your inner german« .
 You know, this disciplined part of you that can do anything with a bit a focus and patience.
 Another alter ego, this one useful and less slutty.